-JONES: Run!
 Run!
+Run!
 Ow!
 My bottom is bitten, my bottom is bitten.

-Farmer: Help!
 Help!

-Farmer 2: He's dead, our man is dead.

-JONES: Leave him, get out.
+Help!
+He's dead, our man is dead.
+Leave him, get out.
+Get out!
+Retreat to the pub!

-All HUMANS: Get out!

-JONES: Retreat to the pub!

-SNB: Victory.
+NAP : Victory.

-LAMB: Baa, but Jones shot my sister..
+LAMB : Baa, but Jones shot my sister.

-BOXER: I killed a man.
-I reared up and hit his head with my hooves, my horse shoe hooves.
+BOXER : I killed a man.
+I crashed his head with my hooves, my horse shoe hooves.
 I am so sorry...

-SNB: He was only a human.
+SNB : He was only a human.
 Our enemy.
 Revolutionaries cannot be sentimental about enemies of the Revolution!
+Bury the sheep with full military honours.